 This article describes how to access the emergency recovery user interface (UI) and recover a UniFi Cloud Key.
 From this recovery UI you can reset it to factory defaults, reboot it, power it off and upgrade the firmware.
 To upgrade the firmware you will need to download a firmware binary for the Cloud Key, found in our Downloads page.

-To access this interface you need to have the IP address of your Cloud Key.
+To access this interface you will need to know the IP address of the Cloud Key.

 Table of Contents